Fody/PropertyChanged/README.md

 * To get the [**before / after values**](https://github.com/Fody/PropertyChanged/wiki/BeforeAfter), use the following signature for `OnPropertyChanged` / `On<PropertyName>Changed`:

       public void OnPropertyChanged(string propertyName, object before, object after)
+* To prevent a specific class from having the notification call injection, use the [`DoNotNotify` attribute](https://github.com/Fody/PropertyChanged/wiki/Attributes#donotnotifyattribute).
 * The `INotifyPropertyChanged` interface can be automatically implemented for a specific class using the [`ImplementsPropertyChanged` attribute](https://github.com/Fody/PropertyChanged/wiki/Attributes#implementpropertychangedattribute). **NOTE: This attribute has been deprecated as of version 2.**
 * Behvaior is configured via [attributes](https://github.com/Fody/PropertyChanged/wiki/Attributes), or via [options in the `Weavers.xml` file](https://github.com/Fody/PropertyChanged/wiki/Options).